docot04/WanderLust/README.md

 # WanderLust App

-This project is a replica of the Airbnb platform built using the **MongoDB, Express.JS and Node.JS** along with BootStrap-CSS.
+This project is a replica of the Airbnb platform built using **MongoDB, Express.JS and Node.JS**.
 The goal is to simulate the core features of Airbnb, allowing users to browse listings, book stays, and manage profiles.

 ---